 ACCESSIBILITY

-Iceland sits on the mid-Atlantic ridge, a sort of crack in the earth, where two sections of earth deep, deep underwater (tectonic plates), slightly overlap to create friction, and occasionally, volcanic eruptions and earthquakes.
+Iceland sits on the mid-Atlantic ridge, a sort of crack in the earth, where two sections of earth deep, deep underwater called tectonic plates, slightly overlap and create friction.
+Occasionally causing volcanic eruptions and earthquakes.

-While sometimes being dangerous, Iceland’s placement actually benefits from natural and renewable geothermal energy, that can be accessed both deep underground, as well as much nearer the surface; for example, geysers.
+While sometimes being dangerous, Iceland’s placement actually benefits from natural and renewable geothermal energy, that can be accessed both deep underground, as well as much nearer the surface.

 Both the hydro power and geothermal energy Iceland has to use are found all over the island, so there are no real issues with accessing either.
 These sources provide a clean, highly accessible and affordable source of energy for the whole population.